Accelerated Mobile Pages: Growth and expansion

-Other developments
+Decline

-Starting in 2021, support for AMP is being discontinued in some apps.
-In November, Twitter updated its developer guidelines to say that "We’re in the process of discontinuing support for this feature"; the Twitter mobile apps for Android and iOS simply load the non-AMP versions of webpages.
+Starting in 2021, support for AMP was discontinued in some apps.
+In November, Twitter updated its developer guidelines to say that "We're in the process of discontinuing support for this feature"; the Twitter mobile apps for Android and iOS simply load the non-AMP versions of webpages.
 In April 2021, Google removed AMP as an SEO criterion in favor of page loading speed and other "page experience" metrics.
 In search results, the Top Stories list will no longer be restricted to AMP pages, and AMP pages will no longer be distinguished by an icon.

 On April 20, 2022, Brave Browser rolled out new features to automatically bypass AMP pages.
 Also on the same day, DuckDuckGo announced that they will also automatically bypass AMP pages on their DuckDuckGo browser and on their DuckDuckGo Privacy Essentials browser extension.

+On November 29, 2023, Ghost announced the removal of AMP in a coming update.
+Listed reasons for removal are that web development has grown beyond needing AMP, Google is no longer using it as a ranking factor, bad user experience, and decreased adoption.

 AMP Framework

+The AMP framework consists of three components: AMP HTML, which is standard HTML markup with web components; AMP JavaScript, which manages resource loading; and AMP caches, which serve and validate AMP pages.

 AMP HTML

-The AMP framework consists of three components:

-AMP HTML, which is standard HTML markup with web components;

-AMP JavaScript, which manages resource loading; and AMP caches, which serve and validate AMP pages.

 Most AMP pages are delivered by Google's AMP cache, but other companies can support AMP caches.
 Internet performance and security company Cloudflare launched an AMP cache in March 2017.